 How much sodium you lose is largely genetically determined and doesn’t change too much due to acclimation, diet etc. So, a ‘one-size-fits-all’ approach to hydration just doesn’t work.

-Take this free online Sweat Test as a starting point for tailoring your hydration plan to your needs:
+Take the Fuel & Hydration Planner as a starting point for tailoring your hydration plan to your needs:

 How to rehydrate properly after a marathon